OneDrive/onedrive-api-docs/docs/rest-api/api/message_post_attachments.md

 ## Response

-If successful, this method returns `201 Created` response code and [Attachment](../resources/attachment.md) object in the response body.
+If successful, this method returns `201 Created` response code and the [Attachment](../resources/attachment.md) object in the response body.

 ## Example (file attachment)